Recovering, analysing and presenting digital evidence stored in computers

 CYFOR employ the latest techniques and software (such as AccessData) to search, identify and categorise the relevant data within an investigation.

 Recovery of deleted data

 Deleted doesn’t mean unrecoverable and CYFOR’s computer forensic specialists have extensive expertise, spanning a broad range of investigations.
 They will produce a full technical report detailing all of the forensic analysis findings, placing your enquiry in the safest and most experienced hands.

 Analysis of retrieved data

 The search, recovery and analysis of data stored on computer devices can be crucial within civil and criminal matters.
 This can include data that has apparently been deleted from a device such as a computer, laptop or hard drive but in actual fact is still present.
-The analysis we provide includes a full break down of the relevant findings, which can be presented in court by our Expert Witness trained investigators.
+We utilise the latest forensic software such as EnCase to provide complete and thorough Computer Forensic Analysis and are proud to have leading industry experts at our disposal, including ex-military forensic investigators.
+The analysis we provide includes a full break down of the relevant findings, which can be presented in court by our Expert Witness trained specialists.

 Onsite Data Collection

 CYFOR have the full forensic capability for onsite data collection and are called upon frequently to execute covert data collections.
 So whether an exhibit is deemed too important to exit the premises, or an employee’s device(s) need ‘imaging’, we can assist immediately.